mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 vehicle crew.

-Warrior Set (Zurrku-Ekdho): Consisting of a heavy vest and bracers, this warrior set is favoured by those who move in and out of vehicles on a frequent basis and by urban combat specialists.
+Warrior Set (Zurrku-Ekdho): Consisting of a heavy vest and bracers, this warrior set is favored by those who move in and out of vehicles on a frequent basis and by urban combat specialists.

-Warrior Set (Zurrku-Oengga): Adding a set of fighting boots and an arm shield to the Zurrku-Ekdho, this set is favoured by lightly equipped assault troops or whose who prefer highly mobile hand-to hand combat.
+Warrior Set (Zurrku-Oengga): Adding a set of fighting boots and an arm shield to the Zurrku-Ekdho, this set is favored by lightly equipped assault troops or whose who prefer highly mobile hand-to hand combat.

-Warrior-Leader Set (Vhezk-Zurrku): A heavy vest and bracers attached to a suitably ostentatious lightly armored jacket, this loadout is favoured by those who hope to lead others in the thickest of the fight
+Warrior-Leader Set (Vhezk-Zurrku): A heavy vest and bracers attached to a suitably ostentatious lightly armored jacket, this loadout is favored by those who hope to lead others in the thickest of the fight

 Assault Set (Kungedz-Udhvarr): Although intended for